JcoMonkey/MobileDevicesProject_DiscussionBoard/README.md

 - **Dynamic Content:**
   - Tap on boards to view related topics.
   - Tap on topics to view detailed information and add comments.
+  - Tap on the add button to add a new topic and enter a title in the dialog.

+- **Cloud Storage:**
+  - Boards are saved in the cloud

 ————————————————————————————————————————